Pennsylvania's new DUI Laws

 Pennsylvania has three DUI tiers, or levels, all of which are based on a person’s blood alcohol content (BAC).
 BAC tests can be given via breath tests, blood tests, or urine tests.
 Blood tests must be given within two hours of having operated or driven the car.
 The tiers and their consequences are as follows:

-- General Impairment: When a person’s Blood Alcohol Concentration is .08 to .09 percent; punishments include incarceration of up to six months and fines of up to $300.
+- General Impairment: A person whose Blood Alcohol Concentration is .08 to .09 percent will be charged with General Impairment; punishments include incarceration of up to six months and fines of up to $300.
 With this amount of alcohol in a person’s system, they likely are unable to maintain physical control of their car and be able to operate it, and are considered to be intoxicated.

-- High BAC: When a person’s Blood Alcohol Concentration is .10 to .159 percent; punishments include incarceration of two days to six months, a 12-month license suspension, and fines ranging from $500 to $5,000.
+- High BAC: When a person’s Blood Alcohol Concentration is .10 to .159 percent; punishments include incarceration of two days to six months, a year-long license suspension, and fines anywhere from $500 to $5,000.
 With this amount of alcohol in a person’s system, they are unable to maintain physical control of their car and be able to operate it, and are considered to be highly intoxicated.

-- Highest BAC: When a person’s Blood Alcohol Concentration is .016 percent or higher; punishments include incarceration from 72 hours to six months, a 12-month license suspension, and fines ranging from $1,000 to $5,000.
+- Highest BAC: A person who tests show has a Blood Alcohol Concentration of .016 percent or higher will face Highest DUI charges; punishments that come with conviction are time in jail ranging from 72 hours to six months, a 12-month license suspension, and fines ranging from $1,000 to $5,000.
 With this amount of alcohol in a person’s system, they are unable to maintain physical control of their car and be able to operate it, and are considered to be extremely intoxicated.

 In Pennsylvania DUI law, anyone under the age of 21 is considered to be a minor.
 The legal drinking age is 21; no one younger than that is legally allowed to drink alcoholic beverages.
 There is zero tolerance in the state of Pennsylvania for the consumption of alcohol by minors.
 For those under the age of 21, the legal BAC limit is 0.02 percent.
 Since drinking is illegal for minors, a minor may face additional charges if arrested for DUI.
 If convicted, a minor can lose their driver’s license for up to three months, and be required to pay fines.
 If a minor’s BAC is higher than 0.02 percent, there will be additional consequences administered.
 Though the legal limit for minors is 0.02 percent, if a minor is found to have any alcohol at all in their system, they can be charged with DUI.Refusing Blood, Urine, or Breath Tests